Glyndebourne tickets 2023 always sell out for this most popular opera festival.

 The Short Interval

-This short 20-minute interval during certain productions *please enquire.
-The Long Bar is open & beverage stations on the Circle & Upper Circle balconies.
+This short 20-minute interval during certain productions *, please enquire.
+The Long Bar is open & beverage stations are on the Circle & Upper Circle balconies.

 The Long Interval

 Dinner is served in all three restaurants during the Long Interval.
-Owing to the time constraints of the interval (80 minutes) it is necessary to pre-order your dining requirements in advance.
+Owing to the time constraints of the interval (80 minutes), pre-ordering your dining requirements in advance is necessary.

 Middle & Over Wallop

-Nether Wallop follows the style of The Christie Dining Hall which was the very first dining hall at Glyndebourne.
-It offers a very popular hot carvery with traditional roast beef and salmon en croute and a cold buffet.
-A sumptuous range of cold desserts is also available.
+Nether Wallop follows the style of The Christie Dining Hall, which was the very first dining hall at Glyndebourne.
+It offers a popular hot carvery with traditional roast beef and salmon en route and a cold buffet.
+A great range of cold desserts is also available.

 This restaurant looks out onto the magnificent walled garden.
-The restaurant offers a relaxed environment with an intimate setting for those who choose to dine on the balconies or al fresco on the veranda in fine weather.
-British theme menus focussing on quality, freshness and seasonal ingredients.
+The restaurant offers a relaxed environment with an intimate setting for those who dine on the balconies or al fresco on the veranda in fine weather.
+British theme menus focus on quality, freshness and seasonal ingredients.